Stillaguamish River project underway to help region's chinook salmon

 "The project balances the need to recover native fish populations such as chinook salmon while balancing public recreation use of the campground," a Forest Service news release states.

-While nearly half of the approximately 100 campsites at Gold Basin Campground — the largest campground along the Mountain Loop Highway, according to the Forest Service — will be lost, the benefit to fish with Endangered Species Act listings outweighs the cost, according to the Forest Service.
+While nearly half of the about 100 campsites at Gold Basin Campground — the largest campground along the Mountain Loop Highway according to the Forest Service — will be lost, the benefit to fish with Endangered Species Act listings outweighs the cost, according to the Forest Service.

 Government agencies, tribes and nonprofits have been working throughout Western Washington to restore threatened Puget Sound chinook salmon, including within the Skagit River watershed that borders the Stillaguamish.